Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 7 Januari 2025 05.24.49 UTC
+- WIB: Selasa, 7 Januari 2025 06.23.25 UTC
-- WITA: Selasa, 7 Januari 2025 06.24.49 UTC
+- WITA: Selasa, 7 Januari 2025 07.23.25 UTC
-- WIT: Selasa, 7 Januari 2025 07.24.49 UTC
+- WIT: Selasa, 7 Januari 2025 08.23.25 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: friendship
+Kategori: technology